eric-kendrick/tic-tac-toe/README.md

 ### Preview of App:
-<iframe src="https://www.loom.com/embed/861031c3de204a109455c0e69b6fcb6c?sid=0d5f2bad-a73f-49b5-b500-fb4c74fb3604" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe>

 ### Context:
-  Hang in There is the culmination solo project in Module 1 of Turing's front-end engineering program, and the project scope required the application to be delivered within seven days.
+ Tic Tac Toe is the culmination solo project in Module 1 of Turing's front-end engineering program, and the project scope required the application to be delivered within seven days.
 The project was completed utilizing HTML, CSS, and Javascript without a library.

 ### Learning Goals: